paulyoung/radars/22816454/README.md

 ***

+We need more information to investigate this issue.

+The attached project is missing the ImgFlo and Crypto projects, which are required to build it; thus, we cannot reproduce this.
+Can you please attach the files needed to reproduce this?

+Please provide your response or results by updating your bug report.

+***

 Please check the latest version of the project which includes a file located at ./script/update, to be run between steps 2 and 3.

 Alternatively, use the --recursive flag when running git clone in step 2.

+***

+It appears there was an issue with your attachments and they are no longer available on this report.
+Could you please re-upload the files to this bug report so we can continue to further investigate this issue?

+Please provide your response or results by updating your bug report.

+***

+There were no attachments.
+Everything is available on GitHub, but here's a zip file containing the current state of the project.

+'MinimumDeploymentTargetBug.zip' was successfully uploaded.